thembari/API/README.md

 ## Release History

 * 0.0.1
-    * initialized api with django rest framework to creaate endpoints overview
+    * initialized API with djangorestframework to create endpoints overview with all available URLs to be consumed by the frontend

 ## Quickstart